The Ironman Gravity 4000 is an extremely sturdy table with a max weight capacity of 350 lbs.

 Just a heads-up, you might want to wait a while after you eat to use an inversion table.
 If you do invert right after eating, it can cause some nausea.

 Step one, adjust the height.
 You can do this easily just by pulling the pin on the back of the backrest and sliding the foot rest in or out.
 Make sure the pin is locked in once you set the height and tighten the screw on the back of the backrest to lock the foot rest in place.

 Next, adjust the strap to your desired level of inversion.
 I definitely recommend starting out with a small amount of inversion and then working your way up to full inversion.

 After that, get on the table by stepping onto the foot rests and locking the ankle restraints in place.
-The ankle restraints should be locked down as tightly as possible but not so much that they are painful.
+Lock down the ankle restraints down as tightly as possible, but not so much that they are painful.
 It’s okay if your feet leave the foot rest when you invert, the ankle restraints will hold you.
 You’ll also want to adjust or remove the lumbar support pillow depending on your preference.

 Lastly, come up slowly.
-If you come up too quickly, you’ll get light-headed.
+You’ll get light-headed if you come up too quickly.
 You can return to standing by lowering your arms slowly to your side or using the handle bars to help you up.
 Take it slow.